Learn more about nursing programs. Learn More

 Overall job opportunities for Registered Nurses are expected to be excellent, but may vary by employment and geographic setting.
 Employment of RNs is expected to grow much faster than the average for all occupations through 2020.
 In fact, registered nurses are projected to generate approximately 711,900 new jobs, among the largest number of new jobs for any occupation.

-Median annual salary in the Toledo, Ohio area according to the Bureau of Labor Statistics: $57,800
+Median annual BSN salary in the Toledo, Ohio area according to the Bureau of Labor Statistics: $57,800

-Median annual salary in the Youngstown, Ohio area according to the Bureau of Labor Statistics: $54,830
+Median annual BSN salary in the Youngstown, Ohio area according to the Bureau of Labor Statistics: $54,830

-An applicant must present documentation of a current, active and unencumbered RN license.
+Verification documentation of an active and unencumbered RN license.

-Graduates of non-accredited nursing programs seeking admission to the completion (RN to BSN) program must meet the following criteria to ensure that standards set forth by ACEN and/or CNEA have been met:
+Graduates of non-regionally accredited nursing programs seeking admission to the RN to BSN completion program must complete the following to ensure that standards set forth by ACEN and/or CNEA have been met:

 - Admission will be granted to qualified candidates on a “space available” basis.